jhvanderven/PersBest/README.md

 The next problem was entering those scores, specifically durations. momentjs was very valuable here.

-The app is live here: persbest.meteor.com
+The app is no longer live.

 Have fun.